Peet’s Coffee

 There were no QR codes for the rest of the coupons so I supplemented by creating a redemption guide for employees to redeem the coupons through the register.
 I adjusted the backs slightly in the QR codes absence, but strove for homogeneity overall.

 We stuck to a safer color palette utilizing dark browns, muted golden yellows, dirty oranges, and rusty reds.
-New brand colors are more focused on earthy tones and I pulled these ones together based on what is currently being used on the Peet’s website.
+The new brand colors are more focused on earthy tones and I pulled these ones together based on what is currently being used on the Peet’s website.

 The coupons were the deliverable we focused on the most as we assumed that they would be the most effective in getting customers into the stores.